A General Equilibrium Theory of Orchestrated AI Agent Systems: Existence of equilibrium

-\begin{proof} Each $Y_a^K$ is a compact convex subset of $\RR^K$ (projection of a closed bounded convex set onto a finite-dimensional subspace). $\Delta_p^K$ is a standard simplex, hence compact and convex. $\DPG$ is a standard simplex, hence compact and convex.
-The product of compact convex sets is compact and convex. \end{proof}
+\begin{proof} Each $Y_a^K$ is compact and convex in finite dimension.
+The price simplex $\Delta_p^{AK-1}$ is compact and convex.
+The routing simplex is compact and convex.
+The Cartesian product of finitely many compact convex sets is compact and convex. \end{proof}